-Integration using only widgets is available when:
+Integration using only widgets is available in:

-- Create a new application of type "Native/mobile" if you're developing an integration without a back end, or "Web App /API" if you have got a back end.
+- From the Type drop-down list, select Native/mobile if you're developing an integration without a back end or Web App /API if you have a back end.

-- Choose the Selection Widget option below.
+- Select the Selection Widget option.

 - As redirection URI, specify the web URL on which the application is hosted.